jwplayer/jw-showcase-appletv/README.md

 - Captions
 - Search

+## Advertising Support

+- We are Beta testing preroll, midroll and postroll advertising using VAST and VMAP.
+If you would like to be a Beta tester, [contact JW Player](https://www.jwplayer.com/contact-us/).

 ## Usage Instructions (JW Platform integration)

 1. Log in to your [JW Player Dashboard](https://dashboard.jwplayer.com).
 If you do not have an account, you can [create a free one](http://www.jwplayer.com).